Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: Introduction.

 Thus we may draw a more precise picture of the behavior of the regret in any bandit problem.
 Indeed, our bounds show the existence of three successive phases: an initial linear phase, when all the arms are essentially drawn uniformly; a transition phase, when the number of observations becomes sufficient to perceive differences; and the final phase, when the distributions associated with all the arms are known with high confidence and when the new draws are just confirming the identity of the best arms with higher and higher degree of confidence (this is the famous logarithmic phase).
 This last phase may often be out of reach in applications, especially when the number of arms is large.

-\paragraph{Second contribution: a generic tool for proving distribution-dependent bandit lower bounds.} On the technical side, we provide straightforward proofs, based on some fundamental information-theoretic inequality, which generalizes and simplifies previous approaches based on explicit changes of measures.
-In particular, we are able to re-derive the asymptotic distribution-dependent lower bounds of~\citemor{LaRo85} and \citemor{BuKa96} in a few lines, and do the same also for the non-asymptotic bounds of~\citemor{BPR}.
-The proof techniques come to the essence of the arguments used so far in the literature and they are deprived of all unnecessary complications; they only rely on well-known properties of Kullback-Leibler divergences.
+\paragraph{Second contribution: a generic tool for proving distribution-dependent bandit lower bounds.} On the technical side, we provide simple proofs, based on the fundamental information-theoretic inequality~\eqref{eq:funda} stated in Section~\ref{sec:fundamental}, which generalizes and simplifies previous approaches based on explicit changes of measures.
+In particular, we are able to re-derive the asymptotic distribution-dependent lower bounds of~\citemor{LaRo85}, \citemor{BuKa96} and \citemor{CoKa} in a few lines.
+This may perhaps be one of the most striking contributions of this paper.
+As a final set of results, we offer non-asymptotic versions of these lower bounds for large horizons, and exhibit the optimal order of magnitude of the second-order term in the regret bound, namely, $-\ln(\ln T)$.

-As a final set of results, we offer non-asymptotic versions of the lower bounds of~\citemor{LaRo85} and \citemor{BuKa96} for large horizons.
+The proof techniques come to the essence of the arguments used so far in the literature and they involve no unnecessary complications; they only rely on well-known properties of Kullback-Leibler divergences.